eduardocsilva/guitar-classification-tensorflow/Front-End/README.md

 A React.js front-end application that serves the trained TensorFlow model.

-The application is currently hosted at the following [website]().
+The website is currently deployed [here](https://eduardocsilva.github.io/guitar-classification-tensorflow), so you don't need to run it locally.

-To run a local session, run the following command `yarn start` .
+If you want to run a local session, execute the following command `yarn start` .